 Our Services Include

-- Onsite Dietitians to provide individual education, including personalized diet plans
+- Dietitians to provide education and personalized diet plans for each patient

-- Medical care that begins prior to Medicaid approval
+- Prenatal care that begins prior to Medicaid or insurance approval

 Click here for our locations and office hours.

 If you have no insurance you may start your prenatal care as soon as possible, without waiting for Medicaid or insurance approval.

 Healthy Beginnings accepts both Ohio and Kentucky Medicaid insurance plans including CareSource, Molina, Paramount Healthcare, United Health Care (UHC), and Buckeye Community in Ohio, as well as WellCare, Humana CareSource, Anthem/ Blue Cross Blue Shield Medicaid, Passport, and Aetna Better Health in Kentucky.
 We also accept most private insurance plans including Anthem, Medical Mutual, Cigna, Humana, United Healthcare, and HNFS/ Tri-Care.

 If you don't have insurance and are denied Medicaid coverage you may qualify for our Healthy Beginnings Select Program.
 Please contact us with any questions about coverage or services.

 If you're not sure if you're pregnant go to optionline.org to find the closest pregnancy center for a free pregnancy test.
 If you have a positive pregnancy test from another medical provider please contact the closest Healthy Beginnings location to schedule an appointment.